rabbitgrowth/plover-tapey-tape/README.md

     + |  T P          P L     | {.}
 ```

-The bars made up of `+`s on the left show the hesitation time for each
+The bars made up of `+`s on the left show the hesitation time for
-stroke so that you can see which words you struggle with the most.
+each stroke.

 The hints on the right beginning with `>` are
 [clippy](https://github.com/tckmn/plover_clippy)-style suggestions